rockroman/PP3_The_Coach/README.md

 Application has been deployed from GitHub to Heroku by following the steps:

 1. Create or log in to your account at heroku.com
-2. Create a new app, add a unique app name (this project is named "ci-pp3-connect4") and choose your region
+2. Create a new app, add a unique app name ( for example PP3_The_Coach) and then choose your region
 3. Click on create app
 4. Go to "Settings"
 5. Under Config Vars store any sensitive data you saved in .json file.
 Name 'Key' field, copy the .json file and paste it to 'Value' field.
 Also add a key 'PORT' and value '8000'.
 6. Add required buildpacks (further dependencies).
-For this project, I set up 'Python' and 'node.js' in that order.
+For this project, set it up so Python will be on top and Node.js on bottom
-7. Go to "Deploy" and select "GitHub" in "Deployment method"
-8. To link up our Heroku app to our Github repository code enter your repository name, click 'Search' and then 'Connect' when it shows below
+7. Go to "Deploy" and select "GitHub" in "Deployment method" 8.To connect Heroku app to your Github repository code enter your repository name, click 'Search' and then 'Connect' when it shows below
 9. Choose the branch you want to buid your app from
 10. If prefered, click on "Enable Automatic Deploys", which keeps the app up to date with your GitHub repository
 11. Wait for the app to build.
 Once ready you will see the “App was successfully deployed” message and a 'View' button to take you to your deployed link.